Use the GPIO pins of the ESP32

 Note

-There is a significant difference between the 2 boards, which is not necessarily obvious: their widths . uPesy ESP32 boards can be put on a breadboard, and you can access pins on both sides, unlike most of the other ESP32 boards that are too “big” to be used easily on a breadboard …
+A significant difference between the two boards that are not necessarily obvious is their width: The uPesy ESP32 board can be put on a breadboard, and you can access the pins on both sides, unlike most other ESP32 boards that are too “big” to be used on a breadboard …

-The goal is to inform you of the limitations of some ESP32 GPIO pins to avoid having unpleasant surprises during your projects or having an incomprehensible bug in your program.
+The goal is to inform you about the limitations of some GPIO pins of the ESP32 to avoid unpleasant surprises during your projects or having an incomprehensible bug in your code.

-ESP32-based development boards typically have 33 pins except those for power.
-Some GPIO pins have a bit of a particular function:
+ESP32-based development boards typically have 33 pins except those for the power supply.
+Some GPIO pins have a little bit particular functionings:

-If your ESP32 board has the pins GPIO6, GPIO7, GPIO8, GPIO9, GPIO10, GPIO11, you must not use them because they are connected to the ESP32 flash memory: if you use them on the ESP32 will not work.
+If your ESP32 board has the GPIO6, GPIO7, GPIO8, GPIO9, GPIO10, and GPIO11 pins, you must not use them because they are connected to the flash memory of the ESP32: if you use them, the ESP32 will not work.

 Note

-For this reason that these pins are not available on the uPesy ESP32 boards.
+For this reason, these pins are not available on uPesy ESP32 boards.

-The GPIO1 (TX0) and GPIO3 (RX0) pins communicate via USB in UART with the computer.
-If you use them, you will no longer upload programs to the board or use the serial monitor through the USB port.
-They can be helpful for programming the board without using USB with an external programmer.
+The GPIO1 (TX0) and GPIO3 (RX0) pins are used to communicate with the computer in UART via USB.
+If you use them, you will not be able to upload programs to the board or use the serial monitor via the USB port.
+They can be useful for programming the board without a USB but with an external programmer instead.
 Fortunately, there are other UART interfaces available.

-Pins GPIO36 (VP), GPIO39 (VN), GPIO34, GPIO35 can only be used as input.
-They also do not have built-in internal pullup and pulldown resistors (You cannot use
+Pins GPIO36 (VP), GPIO39 (VN), GPIO34, and GPIO35 can only be used as input.
+They also do not have internal pull-up and pull-down resistors (

 orpinMode(36, INPUT_PULLDOWN)

-If your ESP32 board works correctly, and then nothing works (can’t upload the code or launch it) when you add a sensor, it will likely be linked to these famous strapping pins.
+If your ESP32 board works correctly, but when you add a sensor, nothing works anymore (it is impossible to upload a program or launch it), it is most likely related to these famous strapping pins.

-When booting the ESP32, some pins quickly switch logic states (0V → 3.3V) during a short time.
-If a relay is attached to these pins, you may have some weird bugs that temporarily switch the relay.
-The faulty pins are:
+When booting the ESP32, during a short period, some pins quickly change their logic states (0V → 3.3V).
+You may have weird bugs with these pins: for example, a relay that temporarily activates.
+The faulty pins are the following:

-GPIO 1 : Send the ESP32 boot logs via the UART
+GPIO 1 : Sends the ESP32 boot logs via the UART

-GPIO 3 : Voltage of 3.3V during boot
+GPIO 3 : 3.3V voltage at boot time

-GPIO 5 : Sends a PWM signal during boot
+GPIO 5 : Sends a PWM signal at boot time

-GPIO 14 : Sends a PWM signal during boot
+GPIO 14 : Sends a PWM signal at boot time

-GPIO 15 : Send the ESP32 boot logs via the UART
+GPIO 15 : Sends the ESP32 boot logs via the UART

 Note

-You can, of course, use these pins.
-If you have a weird behavior when starting the ESP32 with one of these pins, you will probably have to choose another one.
+Note that we can use these pins.
+If you encounter a strange behavior when starting the ESP32 by using one of these pins, you will probably have to choose another one.

-The EN pin is used to activate or deactivate the ESP32 via an external wire.
-It is connected to the EN button on the board.
-When the ESP32 is on, it’s at 3.3V.
-If we put this pin to the ground, the ESP32 is switched off.
-You can use it when the ESP32 is in a box, and you want to turn it on/off with a switch.
+The EN pin can activate or deactivate the ESP32 via an external wire.
+It is connected to the board’s EN button.
+When the ESP32 is on, it is at 3.3V.
+If you put this pin to the ground, the ESP32 is off.
+This can be used when the ESP32 is in a box and you want to be able to turn it on/off with a switch.

-On boards that use an ESP32-WROVER module to have more RAM (the uPesy ESP32 Wrover DevKit, for example), the pins GPIO16 and GPIO17 are not available because they are used internally by the PSRAM.
+On boards that use an ESP32-WROVER module to have more RAM (for example, on the uPesy ESP32 Wrover DevKit board ), then the GPIO16 and GPIO17 pins are not available because they are used internally by the PSRAM.

 Others GPIO pins have no particular restrictions.